-Thursday, May 12, 2016 (5th day after election day)
+Thursday, May 11, 2017 (5th day after election day)

--Last day to receive carrier envelopes placed in the mail by 7:00 p.m. on election day, Saturday, May 7, 2016, from voters who are voting outside the United States.
+-Last day to receive carrier envelopes placed in the mail by 7:00 p.m. on election day, Saturday, May 6, 2017, from voters who are voting outside the United States.
 (Sec.
 86.007(d)(3)).

-Friday, May 13, 2016 (6th day after election day)
+Friday, May 12, 2017 (6th day after election day)

--Deadline for provisional voter to: (1) present acceptable identification to county voter registrar, (2) execute an affidavit relating to natural disaster or religious objection in presence of county, (3) apply for and receive a disability exemption with the voter registrar, or (4) present official document to the voter registrar to verify their identity.
+-Deadline for provisional voter to (1) present acceptable identification to county voter registrar, (2) execute an affidavit relating to natural disaster or religious objection in presence of county, or (3) apply for and receive a disability exemption with the voter registrar.
+(Secs.
+65.054(b); 65.0541(a)).
+The "acceptable form of photo identification" for this procedure is one of the seven listed in the "acceptable forms of photo ID" in note 1.
+With the exception of the U.S. citizenship certificate, the identification must be current or have expired no more than four years before being presented.
+The forms of supporting identification listed in the "list of the supporting forms of ID that can be presented if the voter does not possess an acceptable form of photo identification, and cannot obtain one due to a reasonable impediment" in note 1 do not apply for this procedure.
 (Secs.
 65.054(b), 65.0541(a); 1 Tex.
 Admin.
 Code Sec.
 81.71).